WooCommerce checkout page terms and conditions protect your store from disputes, chargebacks, and legal liability.

 Second, create a store checkout with FunnelKit Funnel Builder and customize your checkout page with any page builder.
 Add the text editor widget and enter your terms and conditions under the place order button.

 You can change the WooCommerce terms and conditions text by navigating to Appearance > Customize > WooCommerce > Checkout.
 Edit the terms and conditions text there.
 You can also hyperlink your terms and conditions page there.
+Click the Save Changes button when you are done.

 In an online store, WooCommerce checkout terms and conditions are crucial to establishing a secure and transparent online shopping experience for you and your customers.